- Open Access

 Chen X, Zhan FB (2014) Agent-based modeling and simulation of urban evacuation: relative effectiveness of simultaneous and staged evacuation strategies Agent-BasedModeling and Simulation (pp. 78-96): Springer

 Chin SM, Southworth F (1990) RTMAS: prototype real time traffic monitoring analysis system.
 Technical manual and user’s manual.
-Report prepared for teh federal emergency management agency, Washington, DC, p 20472 (DRAFT)
+Report prepared for the federal emergency management agency, Washington, DC, p 20472 (DRAFT)

 Crawford K, Suvatne M, Kennedy J, Corsellis T (2010) Urban shelter and the limits of humanitarian action.
 Forced Migration Rev 34:27